miketaonjo/Cub3D/README.md

-# Project name : cub3D
+# Project name : cub3D /*Available only on Linux environment*/

 For this project, the assignment is :